 When it comes down to it, there isn’t a group of diesel experts in the country that knows more about the Duramax and Allison transmission than Merchant Automotive.
 With thousands of hours of collective experience, our products are carefully engineered to solve common problems with every Duramax generation, including the LBZ, while also coming with the customer service that our valued clients deserve.

-So what are you waiting for?
 Check out our huge selection of Duramax / Allison parts and accessories for your truck today!